|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 The University of Victoria’s (UVic) Strategic Framework includes “Freedom of inquiry and freedom of speech” as core values.

-Personal Harassment : behaviour directed towards members of the University Community that would be characterized by a reasonable person as:
+As per section 3.03 of the Discrimination and Harassment Policy, personal harassment is described as “behaviour directed towards members of the University Community that would be characterized by a reasonable person as:”

 Personal Harassment is not:

 UVic’s Equity and Human Rights department “is a resource for all UVic community members, providing education, information, assistance and advice in aid of building and supporting an inclusive campus.
 We believe that our campus should represent the diversity of our larger communities and that every person--student staff and faculty--should be treated equitably.
 To this end we work closely across all units to build equity and diversity through education, prevention and structural initiatives.
 Finally, when issues and concerns arise, we are here to assist community members and help guide them through the range of available resolution options.”